yekerr/PSense/docs/tutorial_gradient_descent.md

 <img src="image/popl_gradient_descent_iterations.png" alt="Drawing" style="width: 400px;"/>

-The more iterations the gredient descent algorithm take, the less likely that `eps` in the prior parameter affects the output.
+The more iterations the gredient descent algorithm takes, the less likely that `eps` in the prior parameter affects the output.

 * Kolmogorov–Smirnov Statistic